I Hope I Get It

 "I Hope I Get It" is a song from the musical A Chorus Line.

 Production

 A Chorus Line premiered Off-Broadway at The Public Theater in May 1975.
 The musical moved to Broadway at the Shubert Theatre in July 1975.

 Synopsis

 The dancers sing about their worries, fears, and doubts regarding a new job opportunity.
 Only a select few may be chosen, so they are trying to keep their cool under enormous pressure.
 They feel like everything they have done throughout their life had led up to this moment.
+The song features Zach (with spoken lines), Tricia (in a featured singing solo near the beginning) and Paul (in a featured singing solo at the end).